 Humans.
 At this point, nobody knows for sure how and why the outbreak happened.
 We still don’t know how exactly the SARS-CoV-2 virus jumped from animals to humans.
 We don’t know whether it involved direct contact between humans and animals.
-We don’t even know whether the outbreak even originated in a wildlife market.
-There’s a possibility it could have originated earlier outside the market, and was brought to the market later by infected people.
-While several research papers suggest theories, no solid evidence exists to pinpoint the cause and the origin of the outbreak; these are STILL UNKNOWN.
+Bats were not even recorded or reported to be at the Wuhan market when the outbreak started.
+In fact, current available evidence has shown that the outbreak didn’t even originate in the Wuhan market, as has been frequently claimed.
+The first few infections appear to have originated earlier outside the market, and the disease may have been brought to the market later by infected people.
+So while several research papers suggest theories, no solid evidence exists to pinpoint the cause and the origin of the outbreak; these are STILL UNKNOWN.

 So the wildlife market isn’t the problem?
 It’s still OK to hunt and eat wildlife?

 Consumption and trade of wild animals, including hunting and killing of wildlife, definitely cause viral spillover and zoonotic disease outbreaks affecting humans.
 This was the cause of the SARS outbreak, because different animals were brought into close contact with each other and their bodily fluids, in unsanitary conditions, which makes it easier for viruses and diseases to jump from one species to another.
 These conditions allow animals, that don’t normally interact, to spread diseases to one another.
 So there’s always a disease risk whenever humans come into contact with animals, or bring animals into contact with other animals, and wildlife markets are particularly high-risk situations.
 The best precaution is to avoid touching, killing, eating, or trading wild animals (e.g. flying foxes carry Nipah virus, so do you really want to risk infection by eating/hunting them?).
 Also avoid keeping wildlife as pets.